DevTechnosys-ReactNative/RNTemplate/src/containers/screens/app/README.md

 # RNTemplate

-This Folder contains component after authentication of application.
+This Folder contains component after authentication of application in module structure.
+For ex:- screens -> Login -> LoginScreen.js